Wednesday, October 14, 2015

-The Michigan State University Bioeconomy Institute sponsors a speakers series periodically on Wednesdays at 3:30p.m. throughout the year.
-The event is held in the institute's modern, 105-seat auditorium at 242 Howard Street in Holland, Mich., and is free, accessible and open to the public.
+The MSU Bioeconomy Institute speaker series is free, accessible and open to the public.
 Light refreshments will be served.
-Please call (517) 432-4499 to request special accommodation.
+Please call (517) 432-4499 for special accommodation.
+No RSVP required.

 There have been several attempts to commercialize poly(hydroxyalkanoate)s (PHA) over the past 3 decades, and commercial activities continue to this day.

 PHA materials are actually a class of 3-hydroxybutyrate copolymers made by bacterial fermentation.
 Engineered bacteria, such as e-coli, produce copolymers within their cell wall of up to 80 percent of their mass, having molecular weights of several million.
 The microbiology of these systems is truly remarkable.
 This seminar will focus on the properties of these materials, the hurdles impeding their commercialization and prospects for the future.